usethesource/typepal/doc/TypePal/Overview/Overview.md

 this leads to the creation of new facts that may trigger the computation of other requirements and calculators.

 Technically, TypePal uses _scope graphs_ for expressing definition and use of names (including their role, scope, name space, and visibility), and _constraints_ to describe facts, requirements and calculators.
 These constraints are such that they can express either type checking or type inference, or a mixture thereof.
 Under the hood, these constraints are solved in an efficient, data-driven, fashion.
+Scope graphs have been inspired by Kastens and Waite, _Name analysis for modern languages: a general solution_, SP&E, 2017.

 TypePal is highly parameterized and can be adapted to specific type checking needs.